Early Offer Scheme

 Can I receive a scholarship as part of the Early Offer Scheme?

-By applying for our Early Offer Scheme between 1 August-7 October, you will be automatically considered for one of the following scholarships:
+By applying for our Early Offer Scheme between 1 May-30 September, you will be automatically considered for a Community Engagement Scholarship or a Leadership Scholarship.

-If you apply for our Early Offer Scheme between 9 May-7 October, you will be automatically considered for the above scholarships.
+If you apply for our Early Offer Scheme between 1 May-30 September, you will be automatically considered for a Future Leaders Scholarship.
 There is no need to submit any further applications.
-Scholarship offers associated with the Early Offer Scheme will be distributed in October/November 2022.

 How will scholarships in association with the Early Offer Scheme be assessed?